-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-File d by the e Registrant 🗵 Filed by a party other than the Registrant \Box Che ck the a appropriate box: Prelim ninary Proxy Statement Confi dential, for Use of the (Commission Only (as permitted by Rule 14a-6(e)(2)) X Defini itive Proxy Statement Defini itive Additional Material s Solicit ting Material Pursuant to §240.14a-12 Cr racker Barrel Old Country Store, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than The Registrant) Payı nent of Filing Fee (Check the a ppropriate box): \boxtimes No fe ee required.
-Fee o computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of s ecurities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other calculated and state ho underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is used to the transaction computed pursuant to the transaction (4) Proposed maximum aş gregate value of transaction: (5) Total fee paid: Fee p paid previously with pre liminary materials. fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Pa id: (2) Form, Schedule or Re gistration Statement No.: (3) Filing Party: (4) Data Filad:
+Filed by a party other than the Registrant

+Chec k the appropriate box:

+Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+\boxtimes Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material Pursuant to §240.14a-12

+Cracker Barrel Old Country Store, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than The Registrant)

+Paym nent of Filing Fee (Check the appropriate box):

+\boxtimes No fee required.

+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

+(1) Title of each class of securities to which transaction applies:

+(2) Aggregate number of securities to which transaction applies:

+(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials. ☐ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: